JPLee01/pandas-project/README.md

 ####  Observations
 It can be seen from the above Plots there does seem to be an overlap across the Species within the Sepal Width as all the boxs are concentrated within the 3 Cm area.
 Also within the Sepal Length all the Species minimums and maximums occupy within the 5.5-7 Cm area, while the Setosa Species Petal Length and Width results are much smaller than the other two Species.
 This reinforces the observations made from the Histogram plots.
 It should also be noted that within each Species at least one outlier is present.

-####  Creation of a Boxplot comparing the Sepal Length/Width and Petal Length/Width of each of the Species
+####  Creation of a Boxplot Comparing the Sepal Length/Width and Petal Length/Width of each of the Species
 These Boxplots draw on the observations made in the pervious two sets of Plots to give a greater understanding into the relationship between the Sepal Length/Width and Petal Length/Width of each of the Species.

-To create a boxplot displaying the Sepal Length/Width and Petal Length/Width of each of the species the following code is executed:
+To create a Boxplot displaying the Sepal Length/Width and Petal Length/Width of each of the species the following code is executed:
 ```
 sns.boxplot(x="species" , y="petal_length" , data=f)
 plt.xlabel("Species", fontsize=12)